 Paper organization.
-The remainder of this paper is organized as follows: Section 2 compares SPOT with related work on optimizing power consumption; Section 3 outlines a motivating example we use to showcase and evaluate SPOT's functionality throughout the paper; Section 4 summarizes the challenges associated with predicting power consumption of mobile application software architectures; Section 5 describes the structure and functionality of SPOT and SPOML; Section 6 empirically evaluates SPOT's power prediction capabilities and shows how its modeling primitives and emulation infrastructure can accurately predict power consumption for representative mobile applications on the Android smartphone platform; and Section 7 presents concluding remarks.
+The remainder of this paper is organized as follows: Section 2 outlines a motivating example we use to showcase and evaluate SPOT's functionality throughout the paper; Section 3 summarizes the challenges associated with predicting power consumption of mobile application software architectures; Section 4 describes the structure and functionality of SPOT and SPOML; Section 5 empirically evaluates SPOT's power prediction capabilities and shows how its modeling primitives and emulation infrastructure can accurately predict power consumption for representative mobile applications on the Android smartphone platform; Section 6 compares SPOT with related work; and Section 7 presents concluding remarks.